psycopg/psycopg/docs/advanced/pipeline.rst

     [(2, 'world')]

-If any statement encounters an error, the server aborts the current transaction and does not execute any subsequent command in the queue until the next :ref:`synchronization point <pipeline-sync>`; a `~errors.PipelineAborted` exception is raised for each such command.
+If any statement encounters an error, the server aborts the current transaction and will not execute any subsequent command in the queue until the next :ref:`synchronization point <pipeline-sync>`; a `~errors.PipelineAborted` exception is raised for each such command.
 Query processing resumes after the synchronization point.